 sudo softwareupdate --schedule off

-Dashboard, largely neglected by Apple these days, is a pernicious little vampire of CPU time and network access.
+If your Mac is running an earlier version of macOS, however, the Dashboard remains a pernicious little vampire of CPU time and network access.
 Also, if accidentally invoked, it takes over the screen of your Mac entirely, which can be surprising and confusing and lead to missed cues.
 To disable Dashboard entirely, open a Terminal window and enter this command:

 defaults write com.apple.dashboard mcx-disabled -boolean YES

-Alternately, you can disable Dashboard on macOS 10.11 and later using System Preferences:
+Alternately, you can disable Dashboard on macOS El Capitan (10.11) through Mojave (10.14) using System Preferences:

 Apple’s Photos app does a huge amount of background processing, include face and object detection.
 The only way to make sure that Photos doesn’t keep your Mac busy whenever it thinks the system is idle (a.k.a. during standby), make sure the Mac isn’t connected to your iCloud photo library.